kbogar/hangman/README.md

 ![](/assets/images/hangman3.png)

 * You already guessed this letter.
-Please try again! - message if the user already used the same letter.
+Please try again! - message will appear if the user already used the same letter.

 ![](/assets/images/hangman4.png)

-* You can only guess one letter in alphabet. - message if the user inputs numbers or more then one letter.
+* You can only guess one letter in alphabet. - message will appear if the user input numbers or more then one letter.

 ![](/assets/images/hangman5.png)